koczka990/dutchman-smart-pub/README.md

 ## Getting Started
 1. Clone the repository
 2. Open `index.html` in a modern web browser
 3. Log in with the provided credentials
+ (Note that regular customers are not able to log in, an employee must be logged in first then enter the table for regular customers)

 ## Development
 This project follows the Model-View-Controller (MVC) pattern: